 all the Korean cosmetics brands have multiple branches here.
 So you lose yourself in the colours and in the cuteness based marketed products.
 This part of the city is pretty touristic so most of the Asians you see are either Japanese or Chinese.

 Seoul is a pretty Christian city I was a bit surprised.
-Missionary and religious demonstrations are ongoing and it has many young participants.
-They were against some kind of “chip” under the skin which made me think what is this all about?
+Missionary and religious demonstrations are ongoing constantly and it has many young participants.
+They were against some kind of “chip” under the skin which made me think what this is all about?
 After asking the locals I understood that some people get some chips inserted to be tracked and according to Bible this should not be a right thing to do and they are supposed to go to hell.
 Wow such a technology related religious protest!

 Seoul is way cheaper compared to Tokyo so you see Japanese shopping crazily all around.
 And it takes 1h 45m to fly between two cities so!

 Just like Tokyo, Seoul has its interesting concept cafes.
 I have seen a “dog” cafe, “cat” cafe, Hello Kitty cafe.
 I tried to stop by but they open quite late like noon so I gave up.
-When you think I am living in Istanbul I am not very far from seeing cats and dogs in my daily life but I promised myself to pay a visit to “Owl Cafe” in Tokyo.
+When you think I am living in Istanbul I am not very far from seeing stray cats and dogs in my daily life but I promised myself to pay a visit to “Owl Cafe” in Tokyo.

 So let’s begin the cultural trip, palaces: